rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-external-services/index.md

 Add the target(s) that you want.
 You can select either an external IP or a hostname (i.e. CNAME).
 Finally, click **Create**.

-The external service IPs and hostnames will be shown in the service.
+The external service IPs and hostname will be shown in the service.
 Just like our services, you will need to start the external services.

 ### Adding/Removing targets